Skip to content

 Enum("local", "online") (Optional, default: "local")

-Determines the source of metadata for Plex content:
+Determines the source of Plex metadata to use when syncing:

 • local: Use metadata stored locally on the Plex server.

-• online: Fetch metadata from Plex's servers using the Plex Metadata.
+• online: Fetch metadata from Plex's servers using the Plex Metadata provider.

 Online Metadata Advantages and Limitations

-• You are required to enable Plex Sync for the online Plex API to work.
+• Requires Plex Sync to be enabled for the online API to function.

-• It may not be as up-to-date with your activity as the local server in the event Plex Sync fails.
+• May be less up-to-date than the local server if Plex Sync fails.

 SYNC_INTERVAL